THE MANIC STREET Preachers in the early 1990s with Richey Edwards (middle center). .

 (photo credit: Wikimedia Commons)

-It may not have been his design for life, but a new book claims that Richey Edwards, the guitarist for the Welsh rock band Manic Street Preachers who disappeared in 1995 and was officially 'presumed dead' in 2008, is actually living on a kibbutz in Israel.
+It may not have been his design for life, but a new book claims that Richey Edwards, the one-time guitarist for the Welsh rock band Manic Street Preachers who disappeared in 1995 and was officially “presumed dead” in 2008, is actually living on a kibbutz in Israel.

-Edwards vanished at age 27 when the Manics, as their fanbase calls them, were already becoming household names in Britain.
-Although the quartet carried on as a trio and reached even greater heights of popularity, the mystery of Edwards' disappearance was never solved.
+Edwards vanished at age 27 when the Manics, as their fan base calls them, were already becoming household names in Britain.
+Although the quartet carried on as a trio and reached even greater heights of popularity, the mystery of Edwards’s disappearance was never solved.

-A new book - Withdrawn Traces: Searching for the Truth About Richey Manic – written by Sara Hawys Roberts and Leon Noakes, and with the cooperation of Edwards' Rachel, suggest that the guitarist may have carefully planned his disappearance and made his way to Israel, British media reported.
+A new book, Withdrawn Traces: Searching for the Truth about Richey Manic – written by Sara Hawys Roberts and Leon Noakes, and with the cooperation of Edwards’s sister, Rachel – suggests that the guitarist may have carefully planned his disappearance and made his way to Israel, British media reported.

 The book also details a meeting between Edwards and an unnamed woman at Cardiff’s Whitchurch Hospital, who later moved to Israel.

-If Edwards indeed started a new life in Israel, it's unlikely his former bandmates will find him.
-According to Roger Waters at least, they're one of the artists who honor the BDS movement's request against performing in the country
+If Edwards indeed started a new life in Israel, it’s unlikely his former bandmates will find him.
+They appear on Roger Waters’s list of performers who support the Boycott, Divestment and Sanctions movement against performing in the country.

 Join Jerusalem Post Premium Plus now for just $5 and upgrade your experience with an ads-free website and exclusive content.
 Click here>>